Skip to content

 Outsoles composed of more rubber will typically be more durable in the long run, especially when it comes to the varied demands that can come from daily wear use.
 For example, a full rubber outsole will do a better job protecting the midsole from dirt and general wear and tear.

-On top of their durability, training shoes’ outsoles will also usually feature a multi-directional tread pattern.
-While it’s not likely you’re going to be hitting lateral shuffles at work in your training shoes, it is likely that you’ll want a good amount of tread on your shoes for grip purposes.
+In addition to their durability, training shoes’ outsoles usually feature a multidirectional tread pattern.
+While it’s unlikely you’ll be hitting lateral shuffles at work in your training shoes, you’ll likely want a good amount of tread on your shoes for grip purposes.

 Whether you’re rushing down the stairs to catch a train at the subway station or you’re on your feet all day working, having more tread is never a bad thing.